 The nature of security advice is that it changes as we learn new things and new techniques are discovered.
 Unfortunately this means that many guides end up going out of date if they are not constantly maintained.
 If you find a guide that is out of date consider contacting the author and asking them to update the guide or take it down.
 Here are some guides which are out of date but might still be worth updating or reviewing.

-Tactical Tech’s Security in a Box is in 15 languages, is four years old, and is no longer frequently maintained.
+Tactical Tech’s Security in a Box is in 15 languages, is six years old, and is no longer frequently maintained.
 Careful when recommending anything out of this without looking into it with great care.

-Hey you just read a long post.
-Thanks for adding to your security training skills.
+Hey, you just read another long post.
+Thank you for adding to your security training skills!
 You rock.